tox-dev/tox/docs/config.rst

 - ``Django>=1.6,<1.7`` similarly depends on ``django16`` factor,
 - ``unittest2`` will be loaded for Python 3.6 environments.

-NOTE: that if multiple dependencies are needed for optional deps lines, separate dependencies by a ', ' (a comma and a space).
+NOTE: If multiple dependencies are needed for an optional dependency line (like py36: above), you can list separate dependencies by a comma-space separated list (', ': a comma and a space).
+For example:

+    [testenv]
+    deps =
+        py36: unittest2, types-requests

 tox provides a number of default factors corresponding to Python interpreter versions.
 The conditional setting above will lead to either ``python3.6`` or